garylai00000/UVa-online-judge/UVa10827/README.md

 which denotes the column summation

-Third, enumerate each up and down boundary and calculate the correspondent column summation for each column as an array, similar to **Approach 2** but instead of finding the **maximum sub array** with length at most **N**, we find the **maximum sub array** and the **minimum sub array** which represents two cases.
+Third, enumerate each up and down boundary and calculate the correspondent column summation for each column as an array.
+Similar to **Approach 2**, but instead of finding the **maximum sub array** with length at most **N**, we find the **maximum sub array** and the **minimum sub array** which represents two cases.
 The **maximum sub array** indicates the case without cyclic.
 The other cyclic case can be calculated by the **total summation of the array** minus the **minimum sub array**.
 Then we choose the larger one as a better solution.

 ### Time complexity
 ### O(N^3)